 I didn’t like the touchpad for controlling your computer mouse.
 It’s a neat idea, but on my Mac, it moved far too slowly, and I didn’t seem to be able to make any difference to the behaviour via the control panel on my computer.
 Nonetheless, it’s better than nothing for hitting the odd control you can’t find a hardware mirror for.
 Just try not to touch it by mistake…

-There are two vertical touchpads either side of the mixer, and these are a neater idea; you can map them to anything with mappable software, but as supplied they scroll through your current files (right) and folder tree (left).
-In the latter case, though, once you've reached a folder, I couldn't see how to "select" it from the hardware.
+There is two vertical touchpads either side of the mixer, and these are a neater idea; you can map them to anything with mappable software, but as supplied they scroll through your current files (right) and folder tree (left).
+In the latter case, though, once you’ve reached a folder, I couldn’t see how to “select” it from the hardware.

 Transport and jogs

-The buttons underneath the jog wheels are cue, play and pause - normally you'd have a sync button here and the play and pause would be on the same button.
+The buttons underneath the jog wheels are a cue, play and pause – normally you’d have a sync button here and the play and pause would be on the same button.
 As it is I kept thinking they were (they are on most controllers, and they are on the Traktor version of this one).
-This just takes some getting used to; there's nothing inherently wrong with it.
+This just takes some getting used to; there’s nothing inherently wrong with it.
 The sync, by the way, is unobtrusively tucked away up by the pitch faders.

 Ah yes, the jogwheels.
 These are the most low-fi jogs I’ve ever seen!
 Made in kind of hollow metal, they have grooves on like a record, and kitsch strobe dots like the platters of Technics turntables.
 Then, over their edges is stretched translucent plastic!